 “L’Oréal does not test any its products or any of its ingredients on animals.
 Nevertheless, because our products are sold in China, L’Oréal still figures on the PETA list.
 In China, the health authorities still require and carry out animal testing for certain products.”

 L’Oreal is not 100% vegan.
-Some of their products are labeled as being vegan and some do contain ingredients derived from animals.
+Some of their products are labeled as being vegan, but some do contain ingredients derived from animals.

 Here is the statement they make on their website.